 - a.
 At least 40 semester credits of relevant graduate level course work beyond the baccalaureate level, including the IBMS course with at least a 3.00 (B) average. - b.
 A Qualifying Examination - c.
-A research proposal acceptable to the candidate's Advisory Committee and the Executive Council of the Graduate School.
+A research proposal acceptable to the candidate's Advisory Committee and the Executive Council of the Graduate School. - d.

-- d.
 A dissertation based upon independent research, prepared by the candidate and evaluated by an Examination Committee. - e.
-A public defense of the dissertation before an Examination Committee. - MD/PhD, DMD/PhD, Clinical Residency/PhD/ Programs GSBS offers a combined degree program with UMDNJ-New Jersey Medical School (MD/PhD), UMDNJ-New Jersey Dental School (DMD/PhD),.
+A public defense of the dissertation before an Examination Committee. - 2.
+MD/PhD, DPT/PhD, DMD/PhD, Clinical Residency/PhD/ Programs GSBS offers a combined degree program with UMDNJ-New Jersey Medical School (MD/PhD), UMDNJ-School of Health Related Professions (DPT/PhD), UMDNJ-New Jersey Dental School (DMD/PhD),.
 Certain clinical residencies at NJMS have established combined residency/PhD with GSBS.
-The requirements for the Ph.D. portion of the combined programs are as described above.
+The requirements for the PhD portion of the combined programs are as described above.